ESteanes/monzo/README.md

 # Monzo Go Client

 A simple, lightweight Go library for interacting with the Monzo API.
-This library provides a clean, idiomatic Go interface to all major Monzo API endpoints with extensive test coverage.
+This library provides a clean, idiomatic Go interface to all major Monzo API endpoints with **fully automated OAuth authentication**.

 ## Features

+- **🚀 Automatic OAuth Flow**: Complete OAuth handled automatically - just provide your credentials!
+- **💾 Token Persistence**: Tokens are saved to disk and automatically loaded on subsequent runs
+- **🔄 Auto-Refresh**: Expired tokens are automatically refreshed without user intervention
-- **Complete API Coverage**: Supports all major Monzo API endpoints including accounts, transactions, pots, webhooks, and more
+- **📦 Complete API Coverage**: All major Monzo API endpoints supported
-- **Lightweight**: Minimal dependencies, uses only the Go standard library
+- **🪶 Lightweight**: Zero external dependencies, uses only the Go standard library
-- **Well-tested**: 83%+ test coverage with comprehensive unit tests
+- **✅ Well-tested**: 64%+ test coverage with comprehensive unit tests
-- **Easy to Extend**: Clean architecture makes it simple to add new endpoints
+- **🏗️ Easy to Extend**: Clean architecture makes it simple to add new endpoints
-- **Type-safe**: Strongly typed request/response structs
+- **🔒 Type-safe**: Strongly typed request/response structs
-- **Context Support**: All API calls support context for cancellation and timeouts
+- **⏱️ Context Support**: All API calls support context for cancellation and timeouts

 ## Installation